milky2028/avhc/README.md

 This project uses yarn (instead of npm) for package mangagement, currently version 1.14.0 (as of February 2019).

 Install yarn with [yvm (Yarn Version Manager)](https://yvm.js.org/docs/overview).
-YVM requires node > v8 and zip and unzip.
-Zip and unzip are included by default on Ubuntu and OSX, but needs to be installed on Debian, but do so with:
+YVM requires node > v8, zip, and unzip.
+Zip and unzip are included by default on Ubuntu and OSX, but need to be installed on Debian, do so with:

 ```
 sudo apt install zip unzip